hack-chat/main/README.md

 ___Note:___ if you change the `websocketPort` option during the config setup then these changes will need to be reflected on line 64 of the [client.js](https://github.com/hack-chat/main/blob/master/client/client.js#L64).

-After the config script runs, the process will exit & will need to be relaunched.
+After the config script runs, the process will exit & the server will need to be relaunched.
 For a production environment we recommend using [PM2](https://github.com/Unitech/pm2) to start the server:

 ```
 cd main/server/